On the Glasner Property of Linear Maps with Prime Entries on Tori: Introduction

-This Theorem can be thought of as the extension of Theorem \ref{theoremVN} to the higher dimensional case, whose bound we match when $m = n = 1$ as expected.
-Additionally we improve on the bound by Bulinski and Fish in Theorem \ref{theoremBF}.
-This is due to the independent choices of $p_{i, j}$ instead of just a single prime/integer, which allows us to treat the chosen polynomials independently.
+Theorem \ref{theorem1} can be thought of as the extension of theorem \ref{theoremVN} to the higher dimensional case, whose bound we match when $m = n = 1$ as expected.
+Additionally, when compared to theorem \ref{theoremBF}, we have dropped the requirement that the $f_{i, j}$ and 1 are mutually linearly independent over $\mathbb{Z}$.
+We are able to remove this requirement due to each entry of the matrices in $\mathcal{M}$ depending on a single prime $p_{i,j}$ which can be chosen without regard to any other entry.
+In contrast, every entry of the matrices in $\mathcal{M}$ of theorem \ref{theoremBF} are determined through a single choice of integer, and thus must be considered together.